marpaia/babou/README.md

 ### brew packages

 The `brew_packages` section maps brew packages to a dictionary of options.
-If you want your package installed with option, see the `percona-server` entry above.
+If you want your package installed with options, see the `percona-server` entry above.

 ### cask packages

-Cask is a CLI-workflow for managing applications on your host.
+Cask is a CLI-workflow for managing graphical applications on your host.
 There's a ton of applications that have cask formulas and I've found it's definitely the most reliable way to install applications in an automated fashion.
 The `Cask` class and the `Brew` class both inherrit from the `Package` class internally so they behave very similary.

+**It's worth noting that different cask packges behave in different ways.
+I said that cask is the most reliable way to automate the installation of graphical applications via config management, but the bar was set pretty low there.**

 ### git